vstehle/buildroot/board/qemu/arm-vexpress-tz/readme.txt

   make qemu_arm_vexpress_tz_defconfig
   make

 The BIOS used in the QEMU host is the ARM Trusted Firmware-A (TF-A).
-TF-A uses QEMU semihosting file access to access boot image files.
-The QEMU platform is quite specific for that in TF-A and one needs to run the emulation from the image directory for TF-A to boot the secure and non-secure worlds.

-  cd output/images && ../host/bin/qemu-system-arm \
+In our configuration, U-Boot uses QEMU semihosting file access to load the kernel and rootfs image files.
+Run the emulation with:

+  ./output/host/bin/qemu-system-arm \
 	-machine virt -machine secure=on -cpu cortex-a15 \
 	-smp 1 -s -m 1024 -d unimp \
 	-serial stdio \
 	-netdev user,id=vmnic -device virtio-net-device,netdev=vmnic \
 	-semihosting-config enable,target=native \
-	-bios bl1.bin # qemu_arm_vexpress_tz_defconfig
+	-bios output/images/flash.bin # qemu_arm_vexpress_tz_defconfig

 The boot stage traces (if any) followed by the login prompt will appear in the terminal that started QEMU.